jewbetcha/ez-linkify/README.md

 linkify(element);
 ```
 And thats it!
 Linkify will replace your double bracket links with new `<a>` tags.
+Elements can contain multiple links, linkify will convert all of them.

 ### Options
 At the moment there are only two options: